jburto93/CI_PP1_DKB/README.md

 - 13. As the site owner, I want the customers to know where we are located.

 ### Performing tests on various devices
-The website was tested on the following devices:
+The wis webpage has been tested on the following devices:
-- Lenovo Yoga 2 Pro (both in pc and tablet mode)
+- Samsung Galaxy 1
-- Honor 20 pro
+- Iphone 12
-- Xiaomi Redmi Note 7
+- Mabook Air

 Also the webpage has been tested using all the devices available on the Google Chrome Developer Tools.